Fray2000/LifeAssistantLoop/src/tasks.md

 # Tasks

-- [ ] Create a healthy weekly menue and memories it
+- [ ] Meeting with Nahuel at 10am today